 Ref Title Respondent's Initials Organisation Question Comments Officer Response EMP2 should also be re-examined - it's removal from the Green Belt was illogical and unjustified.
-64 Mr P Mr PR PR Greenlight 1 The Council assumes the new Borough Plan will be The Council is not considering a new settlement a Developmen Limited however, this does not factor in any time for slippage. options and therefore does not consider that the ts Limited should extend beyond 2038. (written by PDR PlanningA more appropriate period, consistent with the currentBorough Plan (2011- 2031) would be over 20 years, (2023 - on their 2043) to allow for any slippage in programme. behalf) 2 The Green Belt Review has methodological flaws.
-Greenlight A Green Belt Assessment will take place as part of Developments has concerns over the approach, notably; evidence base which will consider potential develo Excessive size of land parcels - In the case of Greenlight's against the relevant Green Belt purposes as set our land interest, although the site it is located within parcel policy.
-However, depending on the Option choser NG5, it only occupies 12% of its total area.
-As a result, no locations will be suggested in the plan that conside Green Belt considerations. realistic conclusions can be drawn from the Study because the site itself has not been properly assessed against the Green Beit considerations. purposes of Green Belt and thus its impacts have been overstated as if the site represented the whole Green Belt parcel as opposed to just a modest strip (bounded by existing hedgerows) on the edge of an existing urban area.
+64 Mr PR Greenlight 1 The Council assumes the new Borough Plan will be The Council is not considering a new settlement as part of its Developmen adopted in February 2023, hence the period of 2023 - 2038, options and therefore does not consider that the Plan period ts Limited however, this does not factor in any time for slippage. should extend beyond 2038. (written by A more appropriate period, consistent with the current PDR Planning Borough Plan (2011- 2031) would be over 20 years, (2023 - on their 2043) to allow for any slippage in programme. behalf) 2 The Green Belt Review has methodological flaws.
+Greenlight A Green Belt Assessment will take place as part of an updated Developments has concerns over the approach, notably; evidence base which will consider potential development sites Excessive size of land parcels - In the case of Greenlight's against the relevant Green Belt purposes as set out in national land interest, although the site it is located within parcel policy.
+However, depending on the Option chosen, development NG5, it only occupies 12% of its total area.
+As a result, no locations will be suggested in the plan that consider more than realistic conclusions can be drawn from the Study because Green Belt considerations. the site itself has not been properly assessed against the purposes of Green Belt and thus its impacts have been overstated as if the site represented the whole Green Belt parcel as opposed to just a modest strip (bounded by existing hedgerows) on the edge of an existing urban area.
 Many of the higher scores to the whole parcel could not, legitimately, apply just to the Greenlight site.
 Methodological concerns about how the criteria for assessing purposes have been applied with respect to specific parcels; and A failure to apply the tests in Paragraphs 84 and 85 of the NPPF to the review of Green Belt boundaries in the Plan.
+NPPF to the review of Green Belt boundaries in the Plan.
 In addition, the SHLAA and SA needs up-dating.
-We note the - HEDNA is to be produced by late 2021.
+We note the HEDNA is to be produced by late 2021.
 3 See above response.
 Noted.
 4 No comments.
+Troccu.
 5 No comments.
 6 No comment.
-7 Option 3 - Within the current Plan, 15 sites were removed A Green Belt Assessment will take place as part of from the Green Belt and allocated for housing; it has already been established the release of Green Belt land in the most evidence base which will consider potential develo sustainable locations (consistent with the settlement against the relevant Green Belt purposes as set our policy.
-However, depending on the Option chosen, hierarchy) is required to meet the Council's housing needs. locations will be suggested in the plan that consi inclurency is required to incer the council s housing needs.
-Green Belt considerations.
+7 Option 3 - Within the current Plan, 15 sites were removed A Green Belt Assessment will take place as part of an updated from the Green Belt and allocated for housing; it has already evidence base which will consider potential development sites been established the release of Green Belt land in the most against the relevant Green Belt purposes as set out in national sustainable locations (consistent with the settlement policy.
+However, depending on the Option chosen, development hierarchy) is required to meet the Council's housing needs. locations will be suggested in the plan that consider more than Green Belt considerations.
 8 No comment.
 9 The settlement hierarchy established under Policy DS2 of the Comments noted. current Plan, provides a reasonable hierarchy for selecting land for development.
 Within the current Plan, Nuneaton has seen considerable development directed to it; within the new Plan, this growth could be redirected to the Borough's other settlements, which includes the 'Northern fringe' of Coventry.
 Paragraph 6.8 of the supporting text to Policy DS2 states, "The main spatial areas of Nuneaton, Bedworth, Bulkington and the northern Coventry fringe are the most sustainable